qchenevier/MBA_memoire/doc/impulsion_micro.md

 Successful start-ups known for digital expertise and engineer-friendly cultures become magnets for the best digital talent [@Hirt2014]

 Those that want to stay relevant in their professions will need to focus on skills and capabilities that artificial intelligence has trouble replicating - understanding, motivating, and interacting with human beings.
 These human capabilities that will become more and more prized over the next decade.
 Skills like persuasion, social understanding, and empathy are going to become diﬀerentiators as artificial intelligence and machine learning take over our other tasks.
 Unfortunately, these human-oriented skills have generally been viewed as second priority in terms of training and education [@Beck2017].

+Technology is beginning to encroach on human skills.
+There is growing anxiety about job losses, but IT technology creates the need for new roles [@Manyika2015].

+Middle-skill occupations such as clerical, sales, production, and operational roles will be highly impacted.
+Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates [@Manyika2015].

 Low probability of automation: Non-routine work examples: legal writing, truck driving, medical diagnoses, persuading [@Frey2017].